structuredfeed/UK-AI-LEGISLATION-FEED/README.md

 - UK sources: © Crown copyright, licensed under the Open Government Licence (OGL v3.0)

 Public Domain content is fully compatible with the MIT License.

 Open Government Licence v3.0 and EU Open Data Licence are permissive and MIT-compatible when:
-Attribution is preserved
+- Attribution is preserved
-No endorsement is implied
+- No endorsement is implied
 This repository does not redistribute full copyrighted texts where restrictions apply.

+This repository:
+- Does not redistribute full legislative text where restricted.
+- Provides metadata, summaries, and links only.
+- Is compatible with MIT / Apache-2.0 / CC-BY-4.0 downstream use.

 ## Repository License
 This repository is licensed under the MIT License.